librenms/librenms/doc/Extensions/Dashboards.md

 ![Example embed webpage](/img/example-embed-website.png)

 ### How to create ports graph
-In the dashboard, you want to create an interface graph select the widget called `graph`
+In the dashboard, you want to create an interface graph select the widget called "Graph"
-* Graph: select `Port` `Bits`
+* Graph: select "Port" "Bits"
 ![port-bits-graph](/img/port-bits-graph.png)

 * Note: you can map the port by description or the alias or by port id.
 You will need to know this in order to map the port to the graph.